skirtapaieo/development-101/research/05-tools/unix-vs-windows.md

 # The transitions between Windows and Unix shell

-The table below shows the issue of using Windows tools - i.e. you have to "relearn" either way you go.
+The table below shows the issue of using Windows tools - i.e. you have to "relearn" either way you go :-)

 ## Tool Comparison Table